 Cowbirds eat about 75% seeds (grasses, weeds, grain) and 25% arthropods (especially during breeding season.)
 They may eat host eggs removed from parasitized nests, or they may just drop them on the ground.

 Brown-headed Cowbirds are now found across most of North America.
 They are usually in deciduous forests, forest edge and grassland.
 See BBS map.
 Bronzed Cowbirds tend to be in partially open habitats with scattered trees or scrub and pastures.
 They are only found in the arid southwest.
 See BBS map.
-(The rest of the information on this page focuses on Brown-headed Cowbirds, since they are more widespread.)
+The Shiny Cowbird has been documented as breeding in the U.S. (Sykes and Post, 2001.)
+The rest of the information on this page focuses on Brown-headed Cowbirds, since they are more widespread.

-Hosts: Cowbirds have been known to lay eggs in the nests of some 220 (BNA) other species.
+Hosts: Brown-headed Cowbirds have been known to lay eggs in the nests of some 220 (BNA) other species, including a variety of wrens, Great-crested flycatcher, swallows, chickadees, titmice, nuthatches and bluebirds.
 Genetic analysis indicates that most individuals specialize in a particular host species.
 About 20% of Eastern Phoebe 25% of Carolina Wren, and 40% of Song Sparrow nests are parasitized.
 Cowbirds seem to prefer open cup nests, the nests of other birds that also lay speckled eggs, and birds that lay their eggs after sunrise.
 (See threat posed to certain species.)
 They have laid eggs in Eastern, Mountain and Western Bluebird nests (2 out of 767 nests in British Columbia study, Campbell et al 1997).
 Friedmann (1929) felt that woodpeckers, House Wrens, nuthatches, chickadees and bluebirds were seldom molested.
 Larry Broadbent of MO reported that he only gets a one or two Cowbird eggs each year in about 150-175 EABL nests.

 They tend to prefer species with eggs smaller than their own, in active nests with at least two host eggs, small and closed (vs. large and open), and not on the ground.